lsaffre/blog/docs/about/hire.rst

 I guess that my future employer is unlikely to be a :term:`private corporation`.
 It will rather be a non-profit organization, a foundation, a cooperative or a public service.
-That's because the :term:`Lino framework` is published under the *GNU Affero General Public License* (AGPL), the most :term:`protective Free Software license` there is.
+That's because the :ref:`Lino framework <lf>` is published under the *GNU Affero General Public License* (AGPL), the most :term:`protective Free Software license` there is.
 You cannot write :term:`proprietary software` using Lino.
 (See :ref:`lino.copyright`).